It was the seat of the Company of the Disciples of the Most Holy Annunciation

-This church was called the SS.
-Annunziata certainly before the year 1618.
+This church was called SS.
+Annunziata, certainly before the year 1618.

-The office is held on March 25, but the solemn feast falls on the first Sunday of May.
+The office is held on March 25, but the solemn feast falls on the first Sunday in May.

-In this church the Company of Disciplinati of SS.
-Annunziata was erected, as can be seen from the licenses of December 14, 1579.
+The Company of the Disciples of the Most Holy Annunciation is erected in this church, as can be seen from the licenses of December 14, 1579.

-The interior walls are painted with figures and ornate, Baroque style.
-There are two tribunes or little choirs, one above the sacristy and a room for meetings of the Company Council; the other on the opposite side serves as a site for the wardrobes where the sacred furnishings are placed, some gold brocade.
+The interior walls are painted with figures and ornaments, Baroque style.
+There are two tribunes or little choirs, one above the sacristy and a room for meetings of the Company Council; the other on the opposite side serves as a site for the wardrobes where the sacred furnishings are stored, some of gold brocade.

-This inscription reminds that the disciples of Villanova, with a grateful heart, have placed a painting representing Blessed Angelo da Chivasso, founder of the Confraternity, above the Icon, on the occasion of the celebrations celebrated in honor of this Blessed, when it was elevated to the splendor of holiness.
+This inscription is meant to remind us that the disciplining confreres of Villanova, with a grateful heart, have placed a painting representing Blessed Angelo of Chivasso, founder of the Confraternity, above the Icon, on the occasion of the festivities celebrated in honor of this Blessed One, when he was elevated to the splendor of holiness.

-Above the icon, there is still this canvas that represents the Blessed Angel, Franciscan Father, having in his hands the book «Summa Angelica».
+Above the icon, there is still this canvas that represents the Blessed Angelo, a Franciscan Father, having in his hands the book «Summa Angelica».